DFE-Digital/get-into-teaching-prototype/content/life-as-a-teacher/real-stories.md

 backlink: "../../"
 ---

+section{
 ##From senior associate lawyer to assistant headteacher

-**Helen Winter, director of teaching school and assistant headteacher**
+###Helen Winter, director of teaching school and assistant headteacher

-Helen went on a journey to transition from lawyer to teacher - and hasn't looked back since.
+<p class="lead">Helen went on a journey to transition from lawyer to teacher - and hasn't looked back since.
 She is now on the same salary as she was as a senior associate lawyer.
-In addition, Helen’s progression to a leadership group teacher was also quick.
+In addition, Helen’s progression to a leadership group teacher was also quick.</p>
-Read Helen’s story

-###Full Story:
+####Full Story

 Helen Winter began her career as a lawyer; however, after re-evaluating her career, she embarked on a journey to transition from lawyer to teacher.
 With support from her sister, who is a teacher, Helen tested the water by gaining some school experience before making her final decision.